 Go beyond website content management

 The level of control I’m talking about here is extensive.
 I’ve seen websites that gave clients zero control to change anything and those that deliver control in very controlled bits, such as a copy block here and a news story there.
 That’s not control.
-Control is being able to toss up a banner that says you’ve just cornered the tuna market and you’re making crazy deals this weekend only!
+Control is being able to toss up a banner that says you’ve just cornered the asparagus market and you’re making crazy deals this weekend only!
 Control is being able to change the hours of business displayed on your site as easily as sending out an email.
 Control goes beyond text to presentation, as well.
 If you want to test a new marketing campaign or rebrand your home page to help convey key messages of your new service, do you want to have to rebuild your website?
 Of course not.
 You want control.

 The age of control is upon us

 Technology has been moving along so fast that a lot of people haven’t kept up.
 The ability to control virtually every aspect of your website is here.
-I don’t mean the free or inexpensive template websites with their thousands of design options which give you the illusion of control.
+I don’t mean the free or inexpensive template websites with their thousands of design options that give you the illusion of control.
 Good luck expanding your business’s online presence with one of those sites.
 I mean control that you can work with and with which you can grow.
 We build that level of control into every business website we make.
 The reason I’m such an advocate of using WordPress for business website design is because of the control it gives me.

 Becoming a control freak

-When I first started blogging, it wasn’t long before I wanted to tweak my theme, then I wanted to bend it to my will, then I broke it flat out and had to learn how the whole thing worked.
+When I first started blogging it wasn’t long before I wanted to tweak my theme, then I wanted to bend it to my will, then I broke it flat out and had to learn how the whole thing worked.
 What I learned is that you can have control of your website, and with control comes the power to communicate ideas and engage audiences.
 My background as the publisher of Nintendo Power magazine was all about communicating key messages about Pokémon or Wii and engaging customers.
 In that role, I had a talented staff of designers, writers and editors that gave me control of the print medium.
 Online, I found that I wanted the same control, and the amazing thing is that I discovered that you can achieve that level of control with just one person if you have the right tools and knowledge.

 The bottom line is saving time and making money